 Transport in Macao is served mainly by buses.
 Various routes take travellers to different areas.
 They run frequently and cost little.
 No change is given, so it is advisable to have small change ready.
 A convenient alternative is to use smartcard Macau Pass.
-The Taipa Line of Macao Light Rapid Transit opened in late 2019.
-The 9.3 kilometre route contains 11 stops, beginning at Taipa Ferry Terminal and terminating at Oceano.
-The service is suspended until further notice.
+The Macao Light Rapid Transit contains 14 stops.
+Connecting the Taipa Ferry Terminal and Barra, the 14.1-kilometre route traverses through the Macau International Airport and several luxury resorts and hotelas at Taipa.